 Chelsea has low crime relative to the rest of New York County.

-Knowing more about crime activity in Chelsea can help keep you aware of crime in the area.
+Knowing more about crime activity in and around Chelsea can help keep you aware of crime in the area.
 Crime activity is most helpful when comparing two locations to understand the relative safety of each location.View More

 Counts of Theft